restify/node-restify/docs/restify.md

 the following syntax:

     {
-      apiVersion: '1.2.3',   // a semver string (see [VERSIONING] below)
+      version: '1.2.3',      // The default version  (see restify-versions(7))
       serverName: 'MySite',  // returned in the HTTP 'Server:` header
       maxRequestSize: 8192,  // Any request body larger than this gets a 400
       clockSkew: 300,        // Allow up to N seconds of skew in the Date header
+      accept: [
-      accept: ['application/json'],  // Allow these Accept types
+        'application/json'   // Allow these Accept types
-      logTo: process.stderr  // Where to direct log output }
+      ],
+      key: <PEM>,            // Together with `cert`, create an SSL server
+      cert: <PEM>            // Together with `key`, create an SSL server }

 Defaults/Details for the paramters above:

-* apiVersion:
+* version:
   By default, there is no version handling invoked.
 However, if you do specify this header, then `x-api-version: 1.2.3` will be returned in all HTTP responses.
-Additionally, clients are expected to send an `x-api-version` header that matches.
-In the **very** near future, expect this parameter to support versioned routes (i.e., so you can map handlers to versions).
+Additionally, clients MUST send an `x-api-version` header that satisfies that version.
+See  restify-versions(7) for more details, as this is a large feature set.
 * serverName:
   Simple string that is not interpreted and returned in the 'Server:' HTTP header.
 Defaults to `node.js`.